RiffleSystems/riffle-website/src/pages/essays/prelude.md

   </figcaption>
 </figure>

+Even this basic debugger proved highly useful, because it enabled us to ask "why is this UI element showing up this way?", and trace back the chain of computations through the tree of queries.
+It reminded us of debugging a spreadsheet, where pure formulas can always explain  the contents of the sheet.
+Since our queries are tightly bound to UI components, being able to look at the "data behind the UI" made it much easier to hunt down the particular step in the transformation pipeline that had the bug.

 <p>
-This is just the result of a few days of prototyping; we think there are much richer possibilities for debugging UIs on top of this model.
+This debugger UI isn't yet rich enough to fully deliver on the promise, but we're optimistic that the underlying structure of the state model will make it easier to develop full-featured debug views.
 <Aside>
 One example of a thoughtful interface for debugging in a dataflow graph is <a href="https://observablehq.com/@observablehq/introducing-visual-dataflow">Observable's dependency visualization.</a>
 </Aside>
-Since our queries are tightly bound to UI components, being able to look at the "data behind the UI" made it much easier to hunt down the particular step in the transformation pipeline that had the bug.
-This feature was so useful that we found ourselves reaching for a hacky alternative in versions of Riffle where the debugger was broken: adding logic to dump query results to a table in the database, and inspecting those in TablePlus.
 </p>

 It's interesting to compare this set-wise debugging from debuggers in imperative programs.
 Imperative debuggers can iterate through a for-loop (or equivalently, a map) but we usually don't see all the data at once.
 The pervasive use of relational queries seems to be a better fit for debugging data-intensive programs, although we feel that we've only scratched the surface of the problem.

-### Both users and developers can benefit from a unified approach to UI data and app data
+### Users and developers benefit from unified state

 We found it nice to treat all data, whether ephemeral "UI data" or persistent "app data", in a uniform way, and to think of persistence as a lightweight property of some data, rather than a foundational part of the data model.